 Homeowners insurance is a policy that protects your home and possessions against events such as fire, theft, or natural disasters.
 There are three types of homeowners insurance available: Actual Cash Value, Replacement Cost, and Guaranteed/Extended Replacement Cost/Value.
 Make sure you know what's included in your policy before you buy it.

 One of the biggest expenses in homeowners insurance is the deductible.
 As a homeowner, you want to make sure that your deductible isn't too high.
 The 80% rule says that your total home insurance cost should be no more than 80% of what it would cost if you replaced everything in your home with brand-new items.

 Homeowners insurance is designed to help protect you from financial devastation in the event of a catastrophe.
 To do this, homeowners insurance typically covers four things: your dwelling, personal property, liability, and additional living expenses.
 Although it's wise to compare companies it is not always best to go with the cheapest homeowners insurance companies.

 Property damage includes losses like fire or storm damage to your home or other structures on your property.
 Liability coverage protects you from being liable for any damages you may cause to someone else's property, injury or death.
 Personal property coverage reimburses you if a burglary or other calamity destroys your belongings.
 Additional living expenses cover temporary housing and other relocation costs if your home becomes uninhabitable due to a covered disaster.

-There are many reasons to choose Doug Naef Insurance Agency in for your homeowners insurance coverage.
+There are many reasons to choose Doug Naef Insurance Agency in Milwaukie, OR for your homeowners insurance coverage.
 So you can rest easy knowing that if disaster strikes, you'll have a local agency that can walk you through the claims process.
 We also get you a variety of policy options so you can pick one that best fits your needs, and our customer service team is always available to answer any questions or concerns you may have.
 Get in touch today! .